-Windows also has On-Screen Keyboard (OSK), an Ease of Access tool.
-You can use OSK instead of relying on the physical keyboard to move around your PC and enter text.
-You don’t need a touchscreen to use On-Screen Keyboard.
-OSK displays a visual keyboard with all the standard keys.
-You can select keys using the mouse or another pointing device, or you can use a physical single key or group of keys to cycle through the keys on the screen.
+Windows also has the On-Screen Keyboard (OSK), an Ease of Access tool.
+Use the OSK instead of a physical keyboard to move around your PC and enter text.
+You don’t need a touchscreen to use the OSK.
+The OSK displays a visual keyboard with all the standard keys.
+Select keys using the mouse or another pointing device, or use a physical single key or group of keys to cycle through the keys on the screen.

 Swipe in from the right edge of the screen, and then tap Search.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Search.)

 Enter On-Screen Keyboard in the search box, and then tap or click On-Screen Keyboard.

 A keyboard appears on the screen that can be used to move around your PC and enter text.
 The keyboard will remain on the screen until you close it.